minibolt-guide/minibolt/guide/lightning/lightning-client.md

 #### Configure LND

-* Create the LND configuration file and paste the following content (adjust to your alias).
+* Create the LND configuration file and paste the following content (adjust to your alias, your color, your minimum channel size and fees).
   Save and exit.

   ```sh